Buy Eurostar tickets...

 -

-Eurostar trains run from London to Brussels every couple of hours or so, fastest journey time 1 hour 55 minutes.
+Eurostar runs from London St Pancras to Brussels Midi every couple of hours.
 Most Brussels-bound Eurostars call at Lille in northern France, the interchange for French TGV high-speed trains to destinations all over France, see the London to France page.

 -